bluuuk/bluuuk.github.io/_posts/2025-10-06-openESEC-web-polish-bar.md

 ## Python refresher on instance and objects vars

 Below is a small playground I created if you want to try it on your own first.
+At the end, I included the challenge classes such that you can play around to try to solve this ctf on your own.

 <iframe
   src="https://bluuuk.github.io/blog-jupyterlite/lab/index.html?path=/openECSC-playground.ipynb"